Travelling Cheaply: 13 Ways to Afford Travel 2023

 We used them when renting for 12 months in Europe and not only was the customer service excellent but they were able to find us better offers than when we approached the companies ourselves.

-It might also be worth searching online to Find the Best RV Rental Specials with RV Share — where you rent an RV or camper direct from locals.
+It might also be worth searching online to Find the Best RV Rental Specials with RV Share — where you rent an RV or camper directly from locals.

-If you are in a country for any length of time it might also be worth buying your vehicle and selling it again at the end of your travels.
-This can be tricky though in some countries as you need to be a resident, so hiring may be your only option.
+If you are in a country for any length of time, it might also be worth buying your vehicle and selling it again at the end of your travels.
+This can be tricky, though, as in some countries, you need to be a resident so that hiring may be your only option.

-Of course, the cheapest way to get from A to B is to walk.
-Rather than catching a taxi or public transport – why not walk the 5km to town?
-The experience is much more immersive, you’re keeping fit, and travelling for free.
+Of course, walking is the cheapest way to get from A to B. Rather than catching a taxi or public transport – why not walk the 5km to town?
+The experience is much more immersive.
+You’re keeping fit and travelling for free.

 Another option that is trending is using a company like BlaBlaCar to find a carpool option.

-Data roaming can soon mount up and in today’s world, it’s a right pain when you haven’t got internet.
-Navigating your way around a new city, let alone a new country can become very daunting when you lose connection with the internet’s universe of wisdom.
+Data roaming can soon mount up; in today’s world, it’s a pain when you haven’t internet.
+Navigating your way around a new city, let alone a new country, can become very daunting when you lose connection with the internet’s universe of wisdom.

 11. Find Free Things to do